euphoric-hardware/rocket-chip-publish/README.md

 This repo contains a simple publishing script and Github Actions workflow to publish rocket-chip to Sonatype snapshots.
 It runs on an hourly timer, looks for new commits to rocket-chip, and publishes a new version to Sonatype when an update to rocket-chip/master is seen.

-The published snapshots are enumerated here [snapshots:edu/berkeley/cs/rocketchip_2.12](https://oss.sonatype.org/content/repositories/snapshots/edu/berkeley/cs/rocketchip_2.12/)
+The published snapshots are enumerated here [snapshots:edu/berkeley/cs/rocketchip_2.13](https://oss.sonatype.org/content/repositories/snapshots/edu/berkeley/cs/rocketchip_2.13/)
-The version of each snapshot is `1`.`chisel major version used in rocket-chip`-`git hash of rocket-chip commit`-SNAPSHOT.
+The version of each snapshot is `version in rocket-chip's common.sc`-`git hash of rocket-chip commit`-`SNAPSHOT`.

 To use a snapshot, add this snippet to your `build.sbt`:
 ```sbt